lucyhancock3533/ArchUpdateChecker/README.md

 Requirements:
 * Python 3.6+
 * GTK 3
+* GKSU
 * PyGObject
 * GNU wc
 * pacman package manager
 * A bash like default shell

-To run, execute auc.py as root, or using sudo/gksudo.
-If not ran as root erronious behaviour may occur.
+To run, execute auc.py.
+AUC should be ran as a normal user.